Sri Aurobindo Ashram, Rewa

 Sri Aurobindo Ashram is a temple of Sri Aurobindo and The Mother of Sri Aurobindo Ashram Pondicherry.
 It is situated on National Highway No.7 only 16 km from Rewa near Allahabad in Madhya Pradesh (India).
-Sri Aurobindo's sacred relics were installed here on 31.11.1975 on the auspicious day of Deepawali.
+Sri Aurobindo's relics were installed here on 31.11.1975 on the day of Deepawali.
 Since then, Sri Aurobindo Bal Vidya Mandir (the school), Mira Aditi Shishu Chhatrawas (the hostel), Sri Aurobindo Library, Aradhana (the community kitchen) and Sadhana (the guest house) have evolved as component parts of Ma Mandir.